Nine-inch fork removed from man's stomach after 10 years

 Mr Gardner, from Cudworth, Barnsley, said: "I can't believe it.
 I have never had any problems with my stomach except once a couple of years ago I remember thinking I felt like something had lodged when I bent over awkwardly.

-"But the advice at the time was that it would just pass through my system, and as that was so many years before I really didn't think it could be the fork."'Handful of cases'
+"But the advice at the time was that it would just pass through my system, and as that was so many years before I really didn't think it could be the fork."

 Mr Gardner said he was playing around with the disposable fork in his mouth and gagged, accidentally swallowing it, but it had never caused him problems.